Murder of Shao Tong: Disappearance

 That night, Shao's father sent a text to her phone from China.
 He wanted to know if she had had any success replacing a pair of glasses she had told him several days earlier that she had lost.
 The responding text said that she had borrowed a pair from a friend.
-He asked if they could video chat; she said she was too busy at the time.
+He asked if they could video chat, but she said she was too busy at the time.
 In retrospect he believes that those messages actually came from Li.

 Another text, purportedly from Shao, was sent from Li's phone to one of Shao's roommates.
-It said that Li was going back to China due to an "emergency" and that she was going to take a bus to Minnesota and visit some friends from China there in the next week.
-The following day, Yang sent Li a text asking how things were going with Shao.
-"Fine for now", he responded.
+It said that Li was going back to China due to an "emergency" and that Shao was going to take a bus to Minnesota and visit some friends from China there in the next week.
+The following day, Karen Yang sent Li a text asking how things were going with Shao.
+"Fine for now," he responded.

 A week later, on September 16, Li's birthday, Yang sent him a text.
 He did not respond.
 "He was never like that," she recalled later to a Chinese publication.
 "He replied [to] messages promptly."
 She began to suspect that something was wrong.

 Around that time, Shao's roommates began to wonder when she was planning to return as the week had passed and they had not heard from her.
 Through social media, they contacted her friends in Minnesota.
 None of them had seen her.
 "That's when we started to get really worried," one said.
 They reported her missing to Ames police on September 18.

 Discovery of body

 Ames police were unable to find any evidence that Shao had taken a bus to Minnesota.
 They searched Shao's apartment the following week.
 They found a receipt for the Toyota Camry Shao had purchased in Kentucky, which still had that state's license plates on it.
-On September 26 they made the description and plate number of the car available to other police departments.
+On September 26, they made the description and plate number of the car available to other police departments.

 Police in Iowa City had also obtained a search warrant for Li's BMW the previous week, parked near his apartment off U.S. Route 6 on the eastern outskirts of the city.
 On the evening that their Ames counterparts posted the information about Shao's car, they found it nearby.
 Residents of the complex said it had been there for some time, and complained of the smell emanating from it.
 After a warrant was obtained, police found a body in the trunk, its decomposition accelerated by exposure to the late summer heat.
 It was later confirmed to be Shao.